davervw/c-simple-emu6502-cbm/README.md

 * Displays C64 color text screen to LCD with PETSCII supporting graphic characters and lowercase characters
 * IRQ 1/60 second is working (e.g. TI and TI$)
 * Sorry emulation is limited.
 No games!
 * Yes, there is D64 support.
-Disk is automatically attached with samples.d64 from SD card
+Disks are automatically attached with drive8.d64 and drive9.d64 from SD card

 ![](teensy41_lcd.jpg)